-Q What can I do to prevent it?
+Q What can I do to prevent tomato blight?

 A Choose outdoor sites that are sheltered from winds.
 But avoid areas that are so sheltered that air flow is inhibited, leading to damp, still conditions which promote fungus diseases.
 Avoid growing where potatoes were raised last year; there is a risk that volunteer potatoes can harbour spores and reinfect plants the following year.

 Keep the air in greenhouses as dry as you can in humid weather, by ventilating well and avoiding wetting path and foliage when you water.
 Opening the door and windows in the morning, when outdoor air is cool and dry, is especially helpful, as long as you don’t suddenly chill the plants.

 If you don’t have a greenhouse, try erecting a cover to try to keep the foliage dry at all times.
 Prevent overheating through adequate ventilation and shading.